 The closest train station to Tulleys Farm is Three Bridges station, which is a direct, 35-minute train from London Bridge (if you opt for the ‘fast’ train to Brighton).
 This train line also passes through Farringdon, King’s Cross, and City Thameslink earlier in its journey.

 Tulleys Farm is located a short cab ride from the station – approximately 10 minutes.
-There are local cabs outside the station, and Uber operates there too.
-Please bear in mind that Three Bridges is not on the Oyster or contactless network, so you’ll need to buy a train ticket before you travel.
+There are local cabs outside the station, and Uber also operates in the area.
+But bear in mind that Three Bridges is not on the Oyster or contactless network, so you’ll need to buy a train ticket before you travel.

 Tulleys Farm offers year-round enjoyment.
 Flower fields and pick-your-own pumpkin patches have proved popular in recent years – and Tulleys Farm has both.
 Following the success of their giant sunflower field, it’ll be making a return for 2025, as will next autumn’s pumpkin patches.
 The site is also home to a series of escape rooms and Shocktober Fest; the latter has repeatedly won the title of ‘UK’s number 1 Halloween attraction’.